midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### Building an unshielded output

-Unshielded output is just minimal description of value to transfer:
+An unshielded output is just a minimal description of the value to transfer:
-- amount (number of indivisible units)
+- Amount (number of indivisible units).
-- token type
+- Token type.
-- recipient (unshielded address)
+- Recipient (unshielded address).

 #### Combining unshielded inputs and outputs into an unshielded offer

-Unshielded offer contains list of inputs, outputs and signatures corresponding to inputs.
-The signatures sign over whole intent though, and for that reason - an intermediate format needs to be used, where only inputs and outputs are present, which allows to construct the intent.
+An unshielded offer contains a list of inputs, outputs, and signatures corresponding to inputs.
+The signatures sign over the whole intent though, and, for that reason, an intermediate format needs to be used, where only inputs and outputs are present, which allows to construct the intent.

 #### Creating an intent

 Given:
-- non-zero segment id - there multiple approaches to obtaining one, with two being particularly useful in most use-cases:
+- A non-zero segment id.
+There are multiple approaches to obtaining one, with two being particularly useful in most use cases:
-  - use 1 to create an intent that will prevent front-running any actions because possible other intents in the transaction having to use a higher number
+  - Use 1 to create an intent that will prevent front-running any actions because other intents in the transaction will have to use a higher number
-  - use a random number to create an intent that is expected to be merged at arbitrary order with other ones (e.g. in swaps)
+  - Use a random number to create an intent that is expected to be merged in an arbitrary order with the other ones (e.g. in swaps).
-- optional guaranteed unshielded offer (unshielded offer being part of the guaranteed section)
+- An optional guaranteed unshielded offer (unshielded offer being part of the guaranteed section).
-- optional fallible unshielded offer (unshielded offer being part of fallible section identified by segment id)
+- Optional fallible unshielded offer (unshielded offer being part of fallible section identified by segment id).
-- optional fallible shielded offer and its binding randomness
+- Optional fallible shielded offer and its binding randomness.
-- list of contract actions
+- A list of contract actions.
-- ttl being time after which the intent is considered invalid
+- A time-to-live (TTL), which is the time after which the intent is considered invalid.

-an intent can be constructed.
+An intent can be constructed as follows:
-1. Establish data binding with proof-of-exponent as described in ledger specification (Preliminaries, Fiat-Shamir'd and Multi-Base Pedersen), resulting with commitment and binding randomness
+1. Establish data binding with proof-of-exponent as described in the ledger specification (Preliminaries, Fiat-Shamir'd and Multi-Base Pedersen), resulting in a commitment and binding randomness.
-2. In each unshielded offer present, for each of its inputs provide a signature and append it to the list of signatures (so that when finished number of signatures matches number of inputs and keys match):
+2. In each unshielded offer present, for each of its inputs provide a signature and append it to the list of signatures (so that when finished the number of signatures matches the number of inputs, and the keys match):
-   - over segment id and proof- and signature-erased intent
+   - Over segment id and proof- and signature-erased intent.
-   - using Schnorr secret key allowing to authorize particular spend
+   - Using Schnorr secret key to authorize particular spend.
-3. Return segment id, intent, the fallible shielded offer and binding randomnesses for both the intent and the fallible shielded offer
+3. Return the segment id, intent, the fallible shielded offer and binding randomnesses for both the intent and the fallible shielded offer
 #### Creating transaction with an intent and shielded offers

 Given:
-- list of segment ids, their intents, fallible shielded offers and binding randomnesses
+- A list of segment ids, their intents, fallible shielded offers and binding randomnesses.
-- guaranteed shielded offer and its binding randomness
+- A guaranteed shielded offer and its binding randomness.

-One can construct a transaction, by:
+One can construct a transaction by:
-1. turning list segments into 2 maps:
+1. Turning the list of segments into 2 maps:
-   - one being a mapping from segment id to relevant intent
+   - A mapping from segment id to the relevant intent.
-   - the other being a mapping from segment id to a fallible zswap offer
+   - A mapping from segment id to a fallible zswap offer.
-2. combining all binding randomnesses into a single one (to bind transaction contents together)
+2. Combining all binding randomnesses into a single one (to bind transaction contents together).
-3. returning the transaction consisting of the maps from step 1, guaranteed zswap offer and binding randomness
+3. Returning the transaction consisting of the maps from step 1, the guaranteed Zswap offer and binding randomness.

 #### Merging with other transaction

 Transactions can generally be merged as long as it is possible to merge guaranteed shielded offers and the segment ids do not overlap.
 To do so:
-1. merge intents map into a single one
+1. Merge the intents map into a single one.
-2. merge fallible shielded offers map into a single one
+2. Merge the fallible shielded offers map into a single one.
-3. merge guaranteed shielded offers as described below
+3. Merge the guaranteed shielded offers as described below.
-4. combine transaction's binding randomnesses
+4. Combine the transaction's binding randomness.

 ##### Merging shielded offers